VHAINNOVATIONS/Maternity-Tracker/README.md

 #### Pre-Installation
 Move/copy the [TITLES](/kids/TITLES) folder with containing text files to somewhere where you VistA database has read access.
 If you don’t know, you can find the information in the KERNEL SYSTEM PARAMERTS file under record IEN 1 as the PRIMARY HFS DIRECTORY field.
 During installation you will be prompted with “Enter directory name or path” with it defaulted to your PRIMARY HFS DIRECTORY this is asking where your extracted XML title documents are.

 During installation you will also be asked for the hospital location you wish to use for the Dashboard – if a selection is not made during this step then the Dashboard will not be able to create any TIU notes.
-This selection can be changed after installation through FileMan via the Enter/Edit option selecting the file DSIO TITLE CONFIGURATION.
+This selection can be changed after installation through FileMan via the Enter/Edit option selecting the file WEBM TITLE CONFIGURATION.

 #### Installation
 Normal KIDS install through Kernel Installation & Distribution System.

 During installation you will see…

-          Running Post-Install Routine: POST^DSIO0P.
+          Running Post-Install Routine: POST^WEBM0P.

           ******************************************************************************
           Set the path where the TIU TITLE import files are located.